hashtagcpt/mist/MISTAPI.md

 ## Note for dapp developers

-To make you dapp compatible with other browsers, its recommended that you check the `mist` object before you use it:
+To make your dapp compatible with other browsers, its recommended that you check the `mist` object before you use it:

 ```js
 if(typeof mist !== 'undefined') {